Content

 Indicative Bibliography

 • Bernier, Paul.
-Ministry in the Church: A Historical and Pastoral Approach.
+Ministry in the Church: a Historical and Pastoral Approach.
 Mystic, CT: Twenty-Third Publications, 1992.

-• Gaillardetz, Richard R. Ecclesiology for a Global Church: A People Called and Sent.
+• Gaillardetz, Richard R. Ecclesiology for a Global Church: a People Called and Sent.
 Maryknoll, NY: Orbis Books, 2008.

-• Gula, Richard.
-Just Ministry: Professional Ethics for Pastoral Ministers.
+• Gula, Richard. *Just Ministry: Professional Ethics for Pastoral Minister*s.
 Mahwah, NJ: Paulist Press, 2010.

 • O’Meara, Thomas.
 Theology of Ministry.
 Revised Edition.
 Mahwah, NJ: Paulist Press, 1999.